rgrove/pie.gd/README.md

 I use [Cloudflare](https://www.cloudflare.com/) as a CDN in front of the Backblaze B2 bucket.
 Since Backblaze is part of Cloudflare's [Bandwidth Alliance](https://www.cloudflare.com/bandwidth-alliance/), egress charges from B2 are waived, which means serving media files costs me nothing.

-Why use Caddy in the `mastodon` VM when Fly.io already provides a reverse proxy?
+Why use Nginx in the `mastodon` VM when Fly.io already provides a reverse proxy?
 Two reasons:

 1. We need to be able to forward requests to both the Mastodon Rails app and the Node.js streaming server.

 2. Mastodon's rate limiting and abuse prevention features rely on being able to trust the [`x-forwarded-for`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header to determine the client's IP address, and Fly.io happily passes through any `x-forwarded-for` value the client sends, which makes it spoofable.

-Caddy is configured to replace the `x-forwarded-for` header with the value of the `fly-client-ip` header, which can't be spoofed by the client.
-And since it's already there, I also use Caddy to serve static assets with far-future `cache-control` headers.
+Nginx is configured to replace the `x-forwarded-for` header with the value of the `fly-client-ip` header, which can't be spoofed by the client.
+And since it's already there, I also use Nginx to serve static assets with far-future `cache-control` headers.

 ## Initial Setup